diegopoza/guest-writer/articles/section-a.markdown

 }
 ```

-The code above creates a login screen that takes in a string    `loginError` as an optional parameter.
-As you will see later in the article, the `loginError` parameter is displayed when an error is encountered in the authorization process.
+The code above creates a login screen that takes in `loginError` as an optional parameter.
+As you will see later in the article, `loginError` is displayed when an error is encountered in the authorization process.

 #### Create a profile screen

-To create a profile screen, add the code snippet below to the `/lib/screeens/profile.dart` file:
+To create a profile screen, add the code snippet below to the `/lib/screens/profile.dart` file:

 ```dart
 import 'package:flutter/material.dart';